 Due to Cortona’s proximity to Arezzo, there are day trips that combine these two little quaint towns.

 11 – Montepulciano

 Typical medieval town set atop a hill which holds Renaissance palaces, cobbled streets, dozens of churches and much more.
 Montepulciano is also surrounded by vineyards that attract a lot of visitors.
 If you are short on time, you can escape for a half day trip to Montepulciano if you’re stopping at Cortona.

 12 – Lucca

 It’s Etruscan and Ancient Roman origin has left much Ancient architecture influence.
-The main feature in Lucca is its Renaissance defence walls and birthplace of an Italian worldwide known opera composer, Giacomo Puccini.
+The main attraction in Lucca is its Renaissance defence walls and birthplace of an Italian worldwide known opera composer, Giacomo Puccini.

 13 – Cinque Terre